Copper Canyon, church near Creel © Judith Duk

 The rustic logging town of Creel is the gateway to the Copper Canyon, popular as a starting point for exploring the canyons and Tarahumara Indian country.
 The Ferrocarril Chihuahua al Pacifico (ChePe) train runs along the main canyon between Chihuahua and Los Mochis.
-The trip takes about 15 hours, passing through dramatic scenery and several villages and is a popular way to explore the region.
-Creel is the largest town in the canyon and offers accommodation, restaurants, Tarahumara craft shops, tours and guides.
+The trip takes about 15 hours, passing through dramatic scenery and several villages.
+Creel is the largest town in the canyon and offers accommodation, restaurants and tours.
 Situated high in a valley, the cool mountain air at 7,677 feet (2,340m) makes a pleasant escape from the humidity on the coast.
-Travellers should note, however, that there have been incidents of cartel-related violence in the vicinity of the Copper Canyon, and should take all possible safety precautions.